jasonjayoo/The-Work-Day-Planner/README.md

     <br>
     - When the user clicks on a timeblock they can enter an event.
     <br>
-    - Once the user types in an event and clicks the save button it will save the event info in the local storage.
+    - Once the user types in an event and clicks the save button it will save the event information in the local storage.
     <br>
     - The saved event will continue to persist unless the user changes the event information, in which case the new info will persist.